 Same can be said for your DJ.
 Below we will examine the difference between a low-cost DJ and a higher priced DJ company.

 2. Insurance.
 Part time DJ’s usually do not carry liability insurance.
 Liability insurance is important for any business.
 It is recommended that a DJ carries at least two million dollars in liability insurance.
 This is to protect you as much as the DJ.
 Accidents are rare but do happen.
-If an unfortunate accident were to happen involving the DJ equipment, like a speaker falling on someone, for a person tripping over a loose cable and going headfirst into a wall causing a severe head injury, it reassuring to know that financial coverage is taken care of.
+If an unfortunate accident were to happen involving the DJ equipment, like a speaker falling on someone, for a person tripping over a loose cable causing a severe head injury, it's reassuring to know that financial coverage is taken care of.
 Many venues are now requiring that the DJ has insurance, so it’s critical that you confirm this with your DJ before you pay your deposit.
 Most deposits are non-refundable, and most DJ’s will not refund your deposit just because you did not confirm with them if they had insurance.

 Also Check out: